 So, now, if the only goal is to limit the amount of boost pressure the engine is seeing salvage cars for sale why couldn't you just use a much less expensive BOV?
 Therein lies the rub and some research that I conducted at Synapse that uncovered an effect that was, at first, suprising, but completely logical.
 Get Training and Engineering Services on https://voltedge.net.au/ like hazardous areas, high voltage and more.

-A turbo is very simple, it takes exhaust energy and converts work into spinning the compressor to take in air, compress it and feed it to the engine.
+A turbo is very simple, it takes exhaust energy and converts work into spinning the compressor to take in air, compress it and feed it to the engine, I learned this when I was young with my uncle, cant forget that day there was a pest of insects in our garage, so now I always call pest control olathe ks to manage my space.
 A small turbo can keep going and going in RPM speed and boost pressure without any mechanism to limit it, so you have to have some form of device to control/limit it.
 But when you use a BOV to limit that boost, in effect a compressor side wastegate, you are still harnessing energy from the exhaust, but now "waste-gating" the work out the BOV.
 The result is turbine inefficiency.
 You are continuing to push exhaust mass through the turbine unchecked.
 Then the question comes up, "well what does that matter?
 If the air isn't going into the engine, then it isn't going out the exhaust, right?"
 Sort of.
 You still get turbine inefficiency, which I hypothesize is boundary layer slippage of exhaust gas at the blade tip.
 Either way, that inefficiency translates into an increase in exhaust manifold pressure.
 This then translates into, poor engine scavenging.
 Because if the pressure is higher in the exhaust, then the exhaust is less likely to want to leave the cylinder on the exhaust stroke and go into the exhaust manifold.
 You are going to lose power, bottom line.
 You make less power output (sometimes massively less) using a BOV as a compressor-side wastegate than an actual exhaust-side wastegate.
 Now conspiracy theory: I'm making this up so people keep buying wastegates.
 Nice thought, but patents are filed and smarter minds than me will evaluate the merits.
 Several facts went into arriving at this data:

 - The effect exists for both Gasoline SI and Diesel CI engine cycles